-Don’t miss the session “What’s New in Domino V11 and Beyond for Application Development” (with Andrew Manby and Andrew Davis, both HCL, March 4 from 1.30pm), if you want to know why Domino’s is a good decision for App-Dev.
-The session for developers “Domino Web Dev Options – Which one to Choose?” takes place before (with Bernd Hort, Assono GmbH, 9.00 a.m.).
+Don’t miss the session “What’s New in Domino V11 and Beyond for Application Development” (with Andrew Manby and Andrew Davis, both HCL, March 4 from 1:30 p.m.) if you want to know why Domino for App-Dev is a good decision.
+The session for developers “Domino Web Dev Options – Which one to Choose?” takes place beforehand (with Bernd Hort, Assono GmbH, 9.00 a.m.).

-If you are interested in this topic, because you want to use existing, smaller Notes applications or databases on the web, you maybe look forward to further announcements from HCL.
-HCL announced last year, that a new client is in progress for which a name isn’t available yet.
-This “light-weight client” should get by without complicated installation.
-The code base of HCL Nomad is to be transformed with WebAssembly technology, so that simple Notes applications can be opened in the browser.
+If you are interested in this topic because you want to use existing, smaller Notes applications or databases on the Web, you can look forward to seeing if there will be further announcements from HCL.
+HCL announced last year that a new client was in the works for which no name was yet available.
+This “light-weight client” is supposed to do without complicated installation.
+The code base of HCL Nomad is to be transformed with WebAssembly technology so that simple Notes applications can be opened in the browser.

 According to the HCL Webinar from the end of November 2019, the first version of the new client is to be released in 2020 and expanded quarterly.
 No further details were provided.
 So far, HCL has said that the link should offer the following possibilities:

 - Switching between client and web